 We have elected the fair value option for our equity investments in unconsolidated entities.
-Earnings (losses) from investments in unconsolidated entities was \$(5.5) million for the three-month period ended March 31, 2021.
-The reversal in earnings from investments in unconsolidated entities primarily relates to unrealized losses on investments in loan originators for the three-month period ended March 31, 2022, partially offset by net realized and unrealized gains on our investments in entities holding commercial mortgage loans and REO, in which we co-invest with other Ellington affiliates.
-For the three-month period ended March 31, 2021, earnings from investments in unconsolidated entities primarily related to unrealized gains on loan originators and unrealized gains on an equity investment in a securitization-related risk retention vehicle.
+Earnings (losses) from investments in unconsolidated entities was \$(23.3) million for the three-month period ended June 30, 2022, as compared to \$18.6 million for the three-month period ended June 30, 2021.
+The reversal in earnings from investments in unconsolidated entities primarily relates to unrealized losses on investments in loan originators for the three-month period ended June 30, 2022, partially offset by net realized and unrealized gains on our investments in entities holding commercial mortgage loans and REO, in which we co-invest with other Ellington affiliates.
+Rapidly rising interest rates and widening yield spreads compressed gain-on-sale margins at our loan originators, which drove the mark-to-market losses on investments in such loan originators.
+For the three-month period ended June 30, 2021, earnings from investments in unconsolidated entities primarily related to unrealized gains on loan originators and unrealized gains on an equity investment in a securitization-related risk retention vehicle.